 The highlights of our stories are when we triumph after a fall.
-That’s why we’re here after all: for those moments.
-Christ brings us victory over the Fall, but it’s the overcoming where the value is.
-Thank Goodness for the fall.
+That’s why we’re here, after all: for those moments.

-This is a play-by-play of my leap off of Web Hill in St. George, Utah, as recorded by my mother and boyfriend on social media, from the day after my suicide attempt until my first week home from the hospital 3 months later.
-I fell 60 feet and then rolled another 40 feet down the cliff.
-That was the beginning of a long stream of miracles.
-Among those, was my mother’s decision to go against her natural inclinations and social training to honor me by doing what she knew I would want her to do: go public with the truth.
+This is a play-by-play after my leap off of Webb Hill in St. George, Utah.
+It’s a compilation of posts by my mother and boyfriend on social media from the day after my suicide attempt until my first week home from the hospital 3 months later.

 http://www.facebook.com/509944830/posts/10158615791249831/ I’m Nicole’s boyfriend.
 This is my Facebook Post from last night.

-I’ve cursed God—at the top of my lungs—with every insult available to me.
 Where was He!?
 How could He let that happen to me!?
 My logical conclusion—confirmed by terrible, real-life experience—was that I’m not worth His attention, that He doesn’t actually care about me, or that He does not exist.
 But I knew He was there, and this knowing rounded out my feelings of bitterness, gloom, and abandonment.
-Three times when suffering in the Garden of Gethsemane, Christ begged God to make it all stop.
-God let it go on.
-And then, at the worst moment on the cross, Christ was left completely alone.
-I’ve discovered that Christ does understand.
-I’ve learned to put my faith on Him, and He connects me to the Father…a loving, caring, and responsive Father.